fncokg/pandoc-tex-numbering/README.md

 - **`cleveref` Package**: `cref` and `Cref` commands are supported.
 You can customize the prefix of the references.
 - **Subfigures**: `subcaption` package is supported.
 Subfigures can be numbered with customized symbols and formats.
 - **Theorems**: Theorems are supported with customized formats.
+- **Appendices**: Appendices are supported with customized formats.
-- **Non-Arabic Numbers**: Chinese numbers "第一章", "第二节" etc. are supported.
-You can customize the numbering format.
+- **Non-Arabic Numbers**: Various non-arabic numbers are supported, such as Latin letters, Chinese, Roman, Greek, Cyrillic, etc.
 - **Custom List of Figures and Tables**: **Short captions** as well as custom lof/lot titles are supported for figures and tables.
 - **Custom Formatting of Everything**: You can customize the format of the numbering and references with python f-string format based on various fields we provide.